 Read more about the course here!

-9. Book your flights, and get ready for your adventure to Korea!
+7. Book your flights, and get ready for your adventure to Korea!
+Your remaining balance is due in full 60 days before your start date.

 Your program manager will be in touch with you directly about your acceptance.
 If accepted, you will receive your Greenheart Travel program handbook via email, as well as supplemental information about dealing with culture shock and our insurance program.